ProgrammerByte/69420/README.md

 ### 6.4 - The membership operator in set/list builder notation
 In 69420, builder notation with the membership operator is of the form `{f(x) :|: x £ set => p(x)}` which basically means: <br>

-For every element in the set (or list), check it against some predicate (boolean expression), and if it holds then x (or some mapping of x) will appear in the new set or list. <br>
+For every element in the set (or list), check it against some predicate (Boolean expression), and if it holds then x (or some mapping of x) will appear in the new set or list. <br>

 Here's an example of a set being constructed from the set `{1...19}` where every element is even: